The school year was highlighted by sand volleyball's national championship and baseball's postseason run.

 The Waves won their first-round NCAA Tournament match for seven straight years between 2002-08.
 Their best finishes in recent years have been #10 in 2000 (21-5 record), #14 in 2006 (21-4 record) and #17 in 2007 (20-10 record).
 Pepperdine posted three straight 20-win seasons from 2006-08.

-A native of Quillocollo, Bolivia, Escudero graduated from Hollywood High School before going on to obtain both his undergraduate and graduate degrees from Pepperdine, earning a Bachelor's of Science degree in physical education in 1972.
+A native of Quillocollo, Bolivia, Escudero graduated from Hollywood High School before going on to obtain his bachelor's degree in science in 1972 from Pepperdine.
 He went on to complete his credential requirements towards a Master of Arts in Teaching in 1976.

 He was a standout player for the Waves from 1969-72.
 Under head coach John McClung, Escudero was a finalist in the 1969 WCAC singles tournament and won the doubles title with John Lovelace.
 Pepperdine won conference titles in 1969 and 1970 and finished second the next two years.

 Presently, Escudero teaches tennis courses for the University's physical education department and his classes are annually among the most popular at the school.